[Virginia GASP] CONTENTS -- & LINKS

 REYNOLDS AMERICAN:

-The 2008 meeting to be held Tuesday, May 6, Reynolds Plaza Building Auditorium, Winston-Salem, NC.
+The 2008 meeting was held Tuesday, May 6, Reynolds Plaza Building Auditorium, Winston-Salem, NC.

 No smoking in the meeting.

-The text of the three Health resolutions to be presented at the 2008 meeting, and the opposing statements of Reynolds are given at the linked web page.
+The text of the three Health resolutions presented at the 2008 meeting, and the opposing statements of Reynolds are given at the linked web page.

 -- Human Rights Protocols for the Company and its Suppliers